Job Opportunities

 Weekly Hours: Approximately 40hrs/week.
 Additional weekly hours are banked as paid lieu time.

-Incentives: FREE on-site single accommodation included for up to 1 year.
+Incentives: FREE on-site shared cabin accommodation included for up to 1 year.

 - Opportunity for paid training/certifications and professional development